-You can add the guest account to a database to give anyone with a valid SQL Server login access to it.
+You can enable the guest account in a database to give anyone with a valid SQL Server login access to it.
 The guest username is automatically a member of the public role.
 (Roles will be discussed in a later module.)